Physics Department

 High School diploma, A-levels, GCSE, Foundation Year (or relevant) in Physics and Mathematics.

 English language: GCSE English Language grade 4/C – IB grade 4 Higher Level.
 If your first language is not English, you will need an IELTS of 6.0 overall, with 5.5 in each component.
+We will consider applicants without an English certificate but who have relevant working experience or completed a course taught in English.

 Basic Information Technology skills.